The Department of Economics offers two baccalaureate degrees.

 The department also participates in the following interdisciplinary minors: Black Studies, Environmental Studies, International Relations, Latino and Latin American Studies, Public Administration, and Urban Studies.

 Because the department offers strong graduate programs at the masters and doctoral levels, there is a distinguished faculty of specialists teaching in fields such as government and business, public finance, labor economics, international trade and finance, econometrics, monetary policy, and economic development.
 These distinguished faculty members devote most of their teaching time to undergraduate classes, which enables a close and important connection between professor and student at NIU.
-Compared with other universities of Northern's standing, undergraduate Economics students have greater acess to a distinguished faculty.
+Compared with other universities of Northern's standing, undergraduate Economics students have greater access to a distinguished faculty.

 Careers in Economics